Talha1915/Baby_Name_Trend_USA/README.md

 |1980|Rowan|5772|2009|Rowan|445|-5327|

 ### OBJECTIVE 2: Compare popularity across decades
-#### Your second objective is to find the top 3 girl names and top 3 boy names for each year, and also for each decade.
+#### The second objective is to find the top 3 girl names and top 3 boy names for each year, and also for each decade.
 ##### 1. For each year, return the 3 most popular girl names and 3 most popular boy names
 ##### Query
 ` SELECT * FROM `